Plot apparent and bias-corrected calibration curves

 Value

 plots apparent and bias-corrected curves.
 Silently returns a data.frame that can be used to produce a more 'publication ready' plot.
 Columns are as follows: predicted = values for the x-axis, apparent = value of apparent curve, bias_corrected = value of bias-corrected curve.
+Confidence intervals are included if available.

 Examples